lowhung/buswatch/README.md

 ### Message Format

-Messages are serialized using [CBOR](https://cbor.io) (Concise Binary Object Representation) via `minicbor-serde`, matching Caryatid's native message bus format.
-CBOR provides:
+buswatch auto-detects the message format, supporting both:

-- Compact binary encoding (smaller than JSON)
+- **CBOR** - Caryatid's native format (compact binary, used by default)
-- Fast serialization/deserialization
+- **JSON** - Fallback for compatibility

-- Schema compatibility with serde
+No configuration needed - it just works.

 ## Health Thresholds